TotalMiner/totalminer.github.io/xml/items.md

 ### Power: [ushort](/xml/data-types#ushort)

-The amount of "damage" an item with this class deals to blocks when mining.
+The amount of "damage" that items of this class deal to blocks when mining.

 ### MaxResistance: [ushort](/xml/data-types#ushort)

-The maximum block resistance that this class can mine.
+The maximum block resistance that items of this class can mine.
 Blocks with a higher resistance will be unmineable

 #### [Table of Contents](#adding-and-modifying-items)